spessasus/spessasynth_core/docs/extra/console-output.md

 All the input variables are booleans corresponding to the things SpessaSynth logs.

-- Info - all general info such as parsing soundfonts, midi files, RPN changes, etc.
+- Info - all general info such as parsing sound banks, midi files, RPN changes, etc.
 - Warnings - all messages unrecognized by the synthesizer, other warnings
-- group - the groups for parsing the soundfont and midi files.
+- group - the groups for parsing the sound banks and midi files.
 - table - the debug table when `enableDebugging` is set to `true` for `synth.noteOn`

 ### Synthetizer